Adding a Watermark to an Image

 However, telephoto lenses have a number of properties, advantages and disadvantages that are worth understanding in order to maximise their use and help achieve the image you're after.

-Recently Chris Bowers presented a well-attended Technical Meeting on the theory behind, and use of, telephoto lenses and a copy of his presentation is downloadable as a pdf.
+Chris Bowers presented a well-attended Technical Meeting on the theory behind, and use of, telephoto lenses and a copy of his presentation is downloadable as a pdf.

 Photography Glossary